KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:206`

 **Description**:
-The `delete_contact` method is designed to remove a contact from the system, identified by the `contact_id`, while ensuring that the user has the necessary permissions to perform this action by calling the `check_access` function.
+The `delete_contact` method is used to delete a specific contact from the system using the provided 'contact_id'.
+It is likely called by a user or system process with sufficient access rights, as it checks access before proceeding with the deletion.

 ---